 - 4 cups cherry tomatoes any variety, sliced in half

-- 1 teaspoon each of salt and pepper plus more for serving
+- 1 teaspoon salt

-- 1 teaspoon fresh lemon juice
+- 1 teaspoon lemon juice

 - 1 tablespoon unsalted butter

-- Olive oil for serving.
+- Olive oil for serving

-- In a large non-stick saute pan, add the olive oil and diced shallot, cook on medium high heat until soft, 4-5 minutes.
+- In a large non-stick saute pan, add the olive oil and diced shallot, cook on medium high heat until soft, 3-5 minutes.

-- Add the salt, pepper, red pepper flakes and cook until the mixture breaks down a bit and is soft and juicy, between 5-7 minutes.
+- Add the salt, pepper, red pepper flakes and continue to cook on medium high heat until the mixture is soft and juicy, another 5-7 minutes.